saihariG/ClassyConfetti/README.md

 ClassyConfetti is always open to enhancements, new features and bug fixes.Fork this repository, make your changes  & create a pull request.PR's will be reviewed and merged to master branch

 ClassyConfetti appreciates your Contribution 🎊

+## Sponsor

+Your support help us to maintain and encourage us to build more products

 ## Author